alexneigher/family_friday/README.md

 You can view previous lunch groupings by clicking the menu in the top nav.

 To add/edit/delete employees click on the employees nav item.

+### Known Issues:
+---
+Right now persisting a lunch group has an n+1 `insert`.
+Because we are stubbing out lots of objects, this maybe problematic, as the company grows.
+1 potential solution would be to use https://github.com/zdennis/activerecord-import.
+This gem allows us to leverage sql's `insert...values` syntax for multiple inserts in the same query.